wirc-sjsu/FMR/README.md

 # Fuel Mositure Content Database

-The goal of this project is to be able to neatly organize the NFMD data into a database and be able to extract the exact data you want from the database.
+The goal of this project is to be able to neatly organize [the NFMD data](http://www.wfas.net/nfmd/public/index.php) into a local database and be able to extract the exact data you want from the database.

 ## Getting Started